 2. Payment Fields

-Wouldn’t it be great to take payment without the hassle of a full eCommerce plugin?
+Wouldn’t it be great to take payments without the hassle of setting up WooCommerce?

 We get it.
 WPForms lets you do that easily.

-All you have to do is add connect WFPorms to your payment provider, then drag the matching payment field onto a form.
+All you have to do is connect WPForms to your payment provider, then drag the matching payment field onto a form.

 You don’t need to create any feeds or write code.
 And compared to an eCommerce plugin, you could save hours of your time.
 Just publish the form and you’re ready to sell.